Samantha Howell, Esq.

 518-463-4741 ext.
 22

-Kania has been with NASW-NYS since September 2015.
+Kania has been with NASW-NYS since September 2015 and oversees communications at the Chapter.
 She graduated with her master’s degree in Social Work from the University at Buffalo in 2013.
 Her social work experience includes outreach and community organizing, and working with the immigrant and refugee populations.

 518-463-4741 ext.
 20